-As SAE-A's business has grown in scale and scope, so too has our commitment to our employees, corporate social responsibility, and the environmental stewardship.
-These commitments extend across our entire organization—from our corporate headquarters to our manufacturing facilities.
-We see ourselves as a member of the community with the opportunity to invest in its future, not only through the jobs at our facilities, but also through investments and programs that extend beyond our core business.
-From traditional charitable giving to professional training programs; from infrastructure investments to the environment; and from education to health outreach, we strive to be a productive and supportive member of the community.
-We know that no two places are the same and as such we build our programs at the local level to ensure responsiveness.
-For SAE-A, Corporate Social Responsibility (CSR) is more than a type of program.
+Over the past thirty-plus years, as SAE-A's business has grown, so has its commitment to employees, corporate social responsibility, and the environmental stewardship.
+These commitments extend across the entire organization?from its corporate headquarters to its manufacturing facilities.
+The company is a member of each community in which it works.
+SAE-A invests in its future, not only through the jobs at facilities, but also through pro-social programs extending beyond the company's campuses.
+From traditional charitable giving to professional training programs; from infrastructure investments to the environment; and from childhood education to public health, SAE-A strives to be an exemplary member of the community.
+Understanding that no two places are the same, and to best respond to the needs of each community, pro-social programs are designed locally in conjunction with local employees.

 From funding a Guatemalan orphanage to supporting the police and fire departments in Nicaragua to providing free sewing classes to the disabled in Vietnam, SAE-A is committed to making a positive impact all around the world.
 More information about several of our programs follows.

 SAE-A cultivates an appreciation for corporate social responsibility at its headquarters through in-house CSR seminars and providing opportunities to participate in community outreach projects.
 Employees are eager to give back to the community whether by visiting orphanages and rehabilitation centers or supporting an orchestra of underprivileged students by helping them buy instruments and pay for music lessons.